-ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+ON THIS PAGE: You will find some basic information about childhood non-Hodgkin lymphoma and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Non-Hodgkin Lymphoma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this entire guide.

 About the lymphatic system

 The lymphatic system is made up of thin tubes that branch out to all parts of the body.
 The lymph system carries lymph, a colorless fluid containing lymphocytes.
 Lymphocytes are a type of white blood cell that are part of our immune system and help fight germs in the body.
 B-lymphocytes, also called B cells, make antibodies to fight bacteria.
 T-lymphocytes, also called T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.

 Groups of small, bean-shaped organs called lymph nodes are located throughout the body at different sites in the lymphatic system.
 The largest areas of lymph nodes are found in the neck, chest, underarms, abdomen, pelvis and groin.

 Other parts of the lymphatic system include the tonsils, thymus, spleen, and bone marrow.

 The thymus is an organ under the breastbone.

 The spleen, which makes lymphocytes and filters the blood, is located in the left upper abdomen.

 The bone marrow is the spongy red tissue inside bones that makes white blood cells, which are cells that fight infection.
 The bone marrow also makes red blood cells and platelets.
 Red blood cells carry oxygen throughout the body.
 Platelets help the blood to clot.